 With increased demand for these new applications, particularly in the consumer sector, the semiconductor industry is now recovering from its worst downturn in history.
-According to the Worldwide Semiconductor Trade Statistic Organization, worldwide sales of semiconductors increased 6.8% to \$15.4 billion in October 2003, up from \$14.4 billion in September 2003, which represented the eighth consecutive monthly increase.
-IC Insights, a market research firm, projects that the worldwide semiconductor market will grow from approximately \$141 billion in 2002 to approximately \$225 billion in 2007, representing a five-year compound annual growth rate of 10%
+According to the Semiconductor Industry Association, worldwide sales of semiconductors increased 6.5% to \$14.4 billion in September 2003, up from \$13.6 billion in August 2003, which represented the seventh consecutive monthly increase.
+IC Insights, a market research firm, projects that the worldwide semiconductor market will grow from approximately \$141 billion in 2002 to approximately \$225 billion in 2007, representing a five-year compound annual growth rate of 10%.

-As a result of this recent growth in semiconductor demand, two leading Taiwanese foundries, which according to IC Insights account for over 70% of worldwide sales of ICs, have reported that they are experiencing tight capacity due to rising orders.
-These Taiwanese foundries have also reported that U.S.-based IDMs have increased their orders because their own capacities could not handle emergent orders from clients.
-According to IC Insights, these foundries recently reported that they both expect to achieve overall utilization rates exceeding 90% in the fourth quarter of 2003.
-With Fab 2 beginning commercial production in the third quarter of 2003, we believe that, like these foundries, we are well-positioned to benefit from this trend especially considering that we are one of a few semiconductor manufacturing companies that increased its investments in new capacity during the worst downturn in the history of the semiconductor industry.
+As a result of this recent growth in semiconductor demand, two leading Taiwanese foundries have reported that they are experiencing tight capacity due to rising orders.
+These Taiwanese foundries have also reported that U.S.based IDMs have increased their orders because their own capacities could not handle emergent orders from clients.
+These foundries recently reported that they both expect to achieve overall utilization rates exceeding 90% in the fourth quarter of 2003.
+We believe that, like these foundries, we are well-positioned to benefit from this trend especially considering that we are one of a few semiconductor manufacturing companies that invested in new capacity during the worst downturn in the history of the semiconductor industry.